-Joanna Tilley is a tried and tested woman who has been learning the craft of comedy writing and performing over the last decade, alongside working as a journalist.
+Joanna Tilley is a tried and tested woman who has been learning the craft of writing and performing over the last decade, alongside working as a journalist.

 "For all the glamour of the solitary seer, thinking usually happens